 Relationship: This is the known or suspected familial relationship between victim and assailant.
-If the relationship was unknown, the victim was disguised, or was otherwise unrelated then this does not apply.
+If the relationship was unknown or disguised then this does not apply.

 Number: If the base crime affected multiple victims equally, then this applies.
+Secondary victims or bystanders (collateral damage) do not apply.